abmohan/topoli/README.md

 Visualizing Toronto's open data

-This is one of my first complete node.js projects and is deployed at http://topoli.herokuapp.com.
+This is one of my first complete node.js projects and will be deployed at http://topoli.herokuapp.com.

 This repo is based on a clone of [Heroku's Node.js starter repo](https://github.com/heroku/node-js-getting-started).

 Feel free to suggest improvements, request additions or submit contributions.

 You may contact me at:
-- Twitter: @abmohan
+- Twitter: @ashwinbalamohan
 - Email: abmohan [at] gmail

 # Tech stack